Cray-HPE/csm-install-workarounds/workarounds/livecd-post-reboot/CASMINST-2689/README.md

                                  Dload  Upload   Total   Spent    Left  Speed 100 8344k  100 8344k    0     0   262M      0 --:--:-- --:--:-- --:--:--  271M
 Examining /metal/boot/boot/initrd.img.xz...initrd.img.xz is OK.
-The new on-disk boot artifacts won't take effect until a restart of the machine.
+The new on-disk boot artifacts will not take effect until a restart of the machine.
 ```

 Behavior with bad artifacts (XML error messages in boot artifact files).